 Segment routing is the technology that elegantly addresses this varied set of requirements across many different networking domains: datacenter, content delivery networks and metro networks, to name a few.
 The basic philosophy of segment routing is to start with bare minimum distributed routing protocols and leverage the best out of them; the simplicity, scale, resiliency and flexibility of these protocols combined with the increasing demand for a centralized, global control approach make for end to end application-based traffic control.

 This paper will discuss MPLS segment routing, Arista’s solutions and the use cases where they bring value compared to traditional MPLS protocols.

 Segment Routing OperationSegment routing divides the network into “segments” where each node and link could be assigned a segment identifier, or a SID, which gets advertised by each node using standard routing protocol extensions (ISIS/OSPF or BGP), eliminating the need to run additional label distribution protocols.

 Segment Routing Node and Adjacency SIDs

 These SIDs are either globally unique SIDs or locally significant SIDs.
-Figure 1 illustrates these segments, where the globally significant node SIDs are dark green, and the locally significant adjacency SIDs are light green.
-The globally significant SIDs must be unique and can be assigned an absolute value from the Segment Routing Global Block (SRGB), that is advertised as a base value and labels the range by every node.
+Figure #1 illustrates these segments, where the globally significant node SIDs are dark green, and the locally significant adjacency SIDs are light green.
+The globally significant SIDs must be unique and can be assigned an absolute value from the Segment Routing Global Block (SRGB), that is advertised as a base value and label range.
 Alternatively, the SID value can be derived by each node using an index value and adding this to the SRGB base value.
 There are three major variants of a global SID:

 SR Prefix or Node SID Signaling & Forwarding Using IGP